-But today this metaphoric apocalypse seems like a distant nightmare of the 70’s, unlike what is happening in China.
+Today this metaphoric apocalypse seems like a distant nightmare of the 70’s, however, today it is the Chinese economy itself that could trigger some sort of global economic meltdown.

 Thailand’s economy has lagged its Southeast Asian neighbors for some time, and the coronavirus outbreak could tip Southeast Asia’s second-largest economy into recession by hitting the tourism and export sector.